Get App

 17. Garuda Purana

-Garuda Purana is one of the Vishnu Puranas.
-Therefore, it belongs to the Sattva.
+Garuda Purana is one of the Vishnu Puranas and hence, belongs to the Sattva.
 It talks about death, evil, goodness and Truth.
 Here, conversations between Lord Vishnu and his vahana, Garuda, happen throughout the 279 chapters and 18000 shlokas.

 18. Brahmanda Purana

-Brahmanda Purana includes information about the origin of the “Universe or Brahmanda”.
-Hence, it talks about how all the Navagarhas or Nine planets, along with other heavenly bodies, came into being.
-Furthermore, it belongs to Rajas Guna.
+Brahmanda Purana, the last of the 18 Puranas in Hinduism, includes information about the origin of the “Universe or Brahmanda”.
+Belonging to the Rajas Guna, it talks about how all the Navagrahas or Nine planets, along with other heavenly bodies.
+It has 11,000 shlokas.

 Also Read: – Origin Of The Divine Feminine Temples, The Shakti Peeth